waikato-datamining/mmdetection/2019-11-30/README.md

   docker run --runtime=nvidia --shm-size 8G -v /local:/container -it mmdetection:2019-11-30
   ```
   "/local:/container" maps a local disk directory into a directory inside the container

+## <a name="config">Preparing the config file</a>

+1. Change num_classes to labels + 1 (BG).
+2. In train_cfg & test_cfg: change nms_pre, nms_post, & max_num to the preferred values.
+3. Change dataset_type to 'Dataset'
+4. Change data_root to the root path of your dataset (the directory containing train & val directories).
+5. Copy & paste train_pipeline = [...] and change it to val_pipeline.
+6. In train_pipeline, val_pipeline, & test_pipeline: change img_scale to preferred values.
+Image will be scaled to the smaller value between (larger_scale/larger_image_side) & (smaller_scale/smaller_image_side).
+7. Change ann_file (after data_root +) to train/annotations.json (train) or val/annotations.json (val & test).
+8. Change img_prefix (after data_root +) to train/ (train) or val/ (val & test).
+9. Change pipeline for val to val_pipeline.
+10. Interval in checkpoint_config will determine the frequency of saving models while training (10 for example will save a model after every 10 epochs).
+11. Change total_epochs to how many epochs you want to train the model for.
+12. Change work_dir to the path where you want to save the trained models to.
+13. Add , ('val', 1) to workflow.

+_You don't have to copy the config file back, just point at it when training._